 Becoming a Chair masseur is a popular massage profession, practical for the masseur or masseuse because of its mobile nature, and a convenient way to make a living.
 Besides the appropriate knowledge and skills, a good, portable Chair Massage chair is about all that is needed to be able to give Chair Massage treatments at different locations.

 The techniques in Chair Massage are often based on Eastern massages, such as Thai Massage, Shiatsu Massage and the Chinese Tui Na Massage, although modern massage modalities can also be applied.
-In massage sessions, much use is made of acupressure, that is, of manipulating pressure points (acupoints).
+In addition, much use is made of acupressure, that is, of manipulating pressure points (acupoints).